lukstafi/ppx_minidebug/README.md

 ![PrintBox runtime with collapsible/foldable trees](docs/ppx_minidebug-highlight_term_169.png)

 To limit the highlight noise, some log entries can be excluded from propagating the highlight status using the `exclude_on_path` setting.
-To trim excessive logging while still providing all the context, you can set `highlighted_roots:true`, which only outputs highlighted toplevel boxes.
+To trim excessive logging while still providing some context, you can set `prune_upto` to a level greater than 0, which only outputs highlighted boxes below that level.

 #### `PrintBox` creating helpers with defaults: `debug` and `debug_file`